Privacy policy

 · Remembering search terms

-Cookies are stored on the user’s computer and from there transmitted to our page.
-For this reason, you as a user have complete control over the usage of cookies.
-By changing the settings in your internet browser, you can deactivate or limit the transmission of cookies.
-Cookies can be deleted at any time.
+Cookies are stored on the user's computer and transmitted from there to our site.
+Therefore, you as the user have full control over the use of cookies.
+You can deactivate or restrict the transmission of cookies by changing the settings in your Internet browser.
+Cookies that have already been stored can be deleted at any time.
 This can also be done automatically.
-Should cookies for our website be deactivated, it is possible that you cannot not fully use all functions of the website.
+If cookies are deactivated for our website, it may no longer be possible to fully use all of the website's functions.

 VI.
 Newsletter